Foundation Models in Autonomous Driving: A Survey on Scenario Generation and Scenario Analysis: Metrics Datasets, Simulators and Benchmark Challenges

-Overall, these benchmarks provide a structured landscape for measuring and comparing the capabilities of foundation models beyond narrow task metrics.
-They reflect the growing demand for models that are not only accurate but also general, flexible, and aligned with real-world deployment requirements, particularly in domains such as autonomous driving and simulation-based scenario generation.
+Overall, these benchmarks provide a structured landscape for measuring and comparing the capabilities of \glspl{fm} beyond narrow task-specific metrics.
+They reflect the growing demand for models that are not only accurate but also general, adaptable, and robust across domains.
+For instance, the Ego4D~\cite{Graumann2022-EGO4D} benchmark requires models to understand egocentric video data across diverse daily contexts such as households, workplaces, and outdoor activities.
+In contrast, MedFM~\cite{medfmChallenge} evaluates the ability to analyze complex medical images, requiring high precision and domain-specific knowledge.
+Despite their differing domains, both tasks rely on similar underlying capabilities, illustrating the versatility required from \glspl{fm}.